Nerodia clarkii compressicauda, the Mangrove salt marsh snake, photographed in Miami-Dade county, Florida (07 March 2008).

 This was certainly a fun encounter.
 I spotted these mangrove salt marsh snakes (non-venomous, by the way) in Matheson Hammock Park in Coral Gable, Florida — a bit south of MegaMiami and right next to the famous Fairchild Tropical Botanic Gardens.
 As their common name hints, I found these snakes along a narrow creekline in a mangrove swamp very near the Atlantic.

 Now, you may note that there’s quite a bit of variation in coloring and patterning with these snakes.
 You’re right, there is, but they are all of the same subspecies.
-Mangrove salt marsh snakes (sometimes known simply as mangrove watersnakes) are, in fact, quite variable in color — ranging from solid orange to solid black, along with a more-blotched gray/black variant — all three of which were seen in this single group).
+Mangrove salt marsh snakes (sometimes known simply as mangrove watersnakes) are, in fact, quite variable in color — ranging from solid orange/red to solid black, along with a more-blotched gray/black variant — all three of which were seen in this single group at one point or another.

 I think the orange one may have been the female.
 Why?
 Because after I handled that one individual, the rest of the snakes made their way over to me, as if I myself may have been a bodacious babe of the compressicauda persuasion.
 It was a hell of an experience, trying to photograph one snake while four others tried climbing up my arm.